How Long Does It Take to Build an ADU?

 Building timeline overview

-Our ADU builds take about seven to twelve months on average, from the signing of the Project Services Agreement to final inspection.
+Our ADU builds take about eleven months on average, from the signing of the Project Services Agreement to final inspection.
 It depends on your ADU and the design choices you make.
-We can provide a more accurate estimate upfront because all of our backyard home models are prefab, meaning there’s very little construction guesswork.
+We can provide a more accurate estimate upfront because all of our backyard home models are prefab, meaning there's very little construction guesswork.
 Compare this with stick-build projects, which are subject to all kinds of unpredictable delays, such as due to bad weather.
-Plus, because we’re an all-in-one builder, meaning we handle everything from permits to installation, we’ve streamlined the entire process.
+Plus, because we're an all-in-one builder, meaning we handle everything from permits to installation, we've streamlined the entire process.

 1. Assessment and design (1 month)